Principia Mathematica: An introduction to the notation of "Section A Mathematical Logic" (formulas ✱1–✱5.71)

 PMs dots are used in a manner similar to parentheses.
 Each dot (or multiple dot) represents either a left or right parenthesis or the logical symbol ∧.
-More than one dot indicates the "depth" of the parentheses, for example, ".", ":" or ":.", "::".
+The number of dots indicates the "depth" of the parentheses, for example, ".", ":" or ":.", "::".
 However the position of the matching right or left parenthesis is not indicated explicitly in the notation but has to be deduced from some rules that are complex and at times ambiguous.
 Moreover, when the dots stand for a logical symbol ∧ its left and right operands have to be deduced using similar rules.
 First one has to decide based on context whether the dots stand for a left or right parenthesis or a logical symbol.
 Then one has to decide how far the other corresponding parenthesis is: here one carries on until one meets either a larger number of dots, or the same number of dots next that have equal or greater "force", or the end of the line.
 Dots next to the signs ⊃, ≡,∨, =Df have greater force than dots next to (x), (∃x) and so on, which have greater force than dots indicating a logical product ∧.